-INFORMATION SERVICES FUND (731) This fund accounts for the costs associated with the City's financial systems, data/word processing, and geographic information system, and distributes the costs to the departments on a prorata basis.
+Information Services Fund (731) This fund accounts for the costs associated with the City's financial systems, data/word processing, and geographic information system, and distributes the costs to the departments on a prorata basis.
 Included are costs for hardware and software maintenance, computer operation, and some centralized supplies.

-FACILITIES MAINTENANCE FUND (735) This fund accounts for the operation and maintenance of the City's facilities and properties.
+Facilities Maintenance Fund (735) This fund accounts for the operation and maintenance of the City's facilities and properties.

-FLEET EQUIPMENT MAINTENANCE FUND (741) This fund accounts for automotive fleet maintenance and services provided to city departments.
+Fleet Equipment Maintenance Fund (741) This fund accounts for automotive fleet maintenance and services provided to City departments.
 These maintenance charges are used to cover operating costs.

-FLEET REPLACEMENT FUND (742) Track seperately for each departement, this fund provide vehicle funding required for vehicle replacement purchases based on annual contribuiton amount collected from department.
+Fleet Replacement Fund (742) Tracked separately for each department, this fund provides vehicle funding required for vehicle replacement purchases based on an annual contribution amount collected from departments.

-COFA DEBT SERVICE FUND (801) This fund accounts for the accumulation of resources and payments of principal and interest of the City's general long-term debt.
+COFA Debt Service Fund (801) This fund accounts for the accumulation of resources and payments of principal and interest of the City's general long-term debt.